Customizing User-defined Settings

 After Office Setup is completed, Windows Installer copies the registry entries that you added to the transform to users' computers.
 Options that you set by adding or modifying registry entries override duplicate values that you set on other pages of the Custom Installation Wizard, including the following:

-• Settings specified in an OPS file added to a transform
+- Settings specified in an OPS file added

 Add registry entries to a transform